-Nethergill Farm was the result of just three years searching to achieve a lifelong ambition to own land and create a wildlife haven and long term conservation project.
+Nethergill Farm was the result of just two families' lifelong ambition to create a sustainable wildlife haven and long term conservation project.
 Situated in Langstrothdale at the headwaters of the Wharfe on the Dales Way, it is no ordinary farm…

 Set in 400 acres between 1,200 and 1,600 feet above sea level, Nethergill nestles quietly into the hillside below the road to Hawes.
-With 70 acres of ‘in bye’ or grazing land round the house and the rest peaty moorland, the land is perfect for our rare breed Dalesbred ewes and White Shorthorn cattle.
-With a grass fed diet, Nethergill meat is very nutritious and is used in our own range of 'ready-to-go' meals, available to all self-catering guests.
+With 70 acres of ‘in bye’ or grazing land around the house and the rest peaty moorland, the land is perfect for our rare breed Dalesbred ewes and White Shorthorn cattle.

-The large Victorian Farmhouse and traditional farm buildings were built in 1871 and the original occupant a Mr Woodd was cousin by marriage to the famous naturalist Charles Darwin.
+The large Victorian Farmhouse and traditional farm buildings were built in 1871 and the original occupant a Mr Woodd, cousin to the famous naturalist Charles Darwin.

-From a college romance (Seale Hayne Agricultural college, Newton Abbot), Chris and I started our farming careers renting land and rearing outdoor pigs on the Loseley Park Estate near Guildford, Surrey.
-Our pigs enjoyed the organic pastures and chocolate ice cream ‘left overs’ from the Loseley Dairy.
-After 10 years of ‘hands on’ and long days we successfully sold the business and retrained in Graphic Design and Marketing, always with the goal of owning our own farm.
-We bought Nethergill in November 2005 and in 2014 we finished the development of 2 self-catering haylofts, the field centre and 2 observation hides, as well as installing ‘Bertha’ our biomass boiler to provide all our heat and hot water and solar panels to provide 75% of our electricity needs.
+From a college romance (Seale Hayne Agricultural college, Newton Abbot), Chris and Fiona Clark began their farming careers rearing outdoor pigs on the Loseley Park Estate near Guildford, Surrey.
+Their pigs enjoyed the organic pastures and chocolate ice cream ‘left overs’ from the Loseley Dairy.
+After 10 years of ‘hands on’ experience they successfully sold the business and retrained in Graphic Design and Marketing.
+The Clarks bought Nethergill in November 2005 and in 2014 finished the development of 2 self-catering haylofts, the field centre and 2 observation hides, as well as installing ‘Bertha’ our biomass boiler to provide all our heat and hot water and solar panels to provide 75% of our electricity needs.

 Very free range chickens